 The significance of a trauma-informed workplace stems from its profound impact on employees’ mental health and well-being.

-By adopting a trauma-informed approach, organisations can:
+By adopting a trauma-informed approach, organizations can:

 How to Implement Trauma-Informed Practices in the Workplace?